National Museum of Anthropology Murals

 The museum is meant to be a celebration of Mexican heritage.
 It’s filled with interesting artistic and architectural details that complement the various exhibits.
 Of all this complementary work, the most peculiar are the nearly 105 murals of the museum (of which only 17 are not on display).

 These murals often go unnoticed because they serve as background paintings for the archaeological pieces.
-But they’re works of art that deserved to be honored for their own artistic merit.
+But they’re works of art that deserved to be honored and viewed for their own artistic merit.

 The themes depicted in the murals vary.
 Take a look at them, and you’ll see anything from indigenous people in a procession in Oaxaca to the comparison of a mammoth with a saber-toothed tiger.
 You’ll also see the landscape of the Valley of Mexico in the 14th, images of traditional Mesoamerican pottery, the construction of the Atlantean figures of Tula, and the struggle between Tezcatlipoca and Quetzalcoatl.